aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 to be required.
 Users will not be able to sign up without specifying the attributes that are marked as required.
 Besides these, additional attributes can be further defined, known as custom attributes.

-*Note that,* custom attributes cannot be marked as required.
+*Note that*, custom attributes cannot be marked as required.

 See the [documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-attributes.html)
 on this to learn more.